FieldMesh – a simple way to build small off-grid networks with MeshCore

 Why I started looking into this

 I regularly visit larger music festivals.
 On the festival grounds, the mobile network is usually so overloaded that communication within the group becomes almost impossible.
-Traditional radios are also not an option at many events due to strict security controls.
-That’s when I started looking into mesh networks.

 Where MeshCore didn’t quite fit my use case